Long Term Disability Lawyer Toronto

 Many policies will set out a definition of disability.
 These words are important as the degree of disability can impact on whether you receive benefits.
 Many policies will consider whether you can work in your own occupation as the test for disability for the first two-year period.
 Thereafter, the test is more strict requiring you to be disabled from any occupation.

 It is important to have an experienced insurance lawyer review your insurance policy to determine if you have a case in the event of a denial.
-Contact Singer Katz LLP in Toronto today!
+Contact Long Term Disability Lawyer in Toronto, Singer Katz LLP!

 How long do I have to wait before I can file my claim?